 The terms “lewd” and “dissolute” mean the same thing under this section.

-They simply refer to the touching of the genitals, buttocks, or female breast for the purpose of sexual arousal, gratification, annoyance or offense.
+They simply refer to the touching of the genitals, buttocks, or female breast for the purpose of

 The statute does not itself contain any language regarding intent.
 It merely prohibits “lewd or dissolute conduct.”